Daniel-Chin/Python_Lib/readme.md

 ## my.py
 My misc little tools.
 - @profileFrequency() decorates a function to measure how often it's called.
+- @profileDuration() decorates a function to report how long it took to run.

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/my.py)